EduSurf/Simple/README.md

 # Simple
 A Java project of a simplified accounting management system for small bussinesses.
-Also a hands on experience while I learn Java
+Also a hands on experience while I'm learning Java